Mark Walton of Sensée shares some useful information for those hoping to move back to the brick-and-mortar contact centre post-COVID.

 - And in December, the PCS union claimed 500 workers had contracted the virus at a DVLA centre in Wales.

-It’s no surprise that call centres are particularly vulnerable to outbreaks, as this floor plan, published by Business Insider Australia, illustrates.
+It’s no surprise that call centres are particularly vulnerable to outbreaks, as a floor, published by Business Insider Australia, illustrates.

 Bricks and mortar contact centres are, by their very nature, heavily populated, and personal space has always been an issue.
 Pre-Covid guidance from the Health and Safety Executive recommends that personal space should be as follows: